planetarium/NineChronicles.Headless/README.md

   --no-miner                                               Disable block mining.
   --miner-count <Int32>                                    The number of miner task(thread).
   --miner-private-key <String>                             The private key used for mining blocks.
 Must not be null if you want to turn on mining with libplanet-node.
+  --miner.block-interval <Int32>                           The miner's break time after mining a block.
+The unit is millisecond.
   --store-type <String>                                    The type of storage to store blockchain data.
 If not provided, "LiteDB" will be used as default.
 Available type: ["rocksdb", "memory"]
   --store-path <String>                                    Path of storage.
 This value is required if you use persistent storage e.g. "rocksdb"
   --no-reduce-store                                        Do not reduce storage.
 Enabling this option will use enormous disk spaces.